An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Results

 \textbf{Demonstration of electro-optic isolation --} Fig.~\ref{fig3} presents an example experiment on the isolator.
 First, we measured optical transmission through the waveguide in the telecom band, around 1550 nm, which reveals two distinct optical mode families of the resonator (Fig.~\ref{fig3}a) with separation of a few GHz.
 The modes can be identified as TE\textsubscript{even} and TE\textsubscript{odd} based on both coupling to the waveguide and their dispersive effect supported through finite element simulations.
 Next, we experimentally measure the through-waveguide transmission using a heterodyne detection system (see Methods) which enables resolved measurements on the carrier transmission, as well as any sideband signals that are generated.
 In this experiment we chose an optical mode pair near 193.98~THz (1545.50~nm) as identified in Fig.~\ref{fig3}a with frequency gap of approximately 4.8~GHz and individual loss rates $\kappa_\textrm{even}=0.28$ GHz and $\kappa_\textrm{odd}=$ 0.53~GHz.
+The TE$\textsubscript{odd}$ mode is critically coupled and provides large extinction for the waveguide transmission, while the TE$\textsubscript{even}$ mode is more inward located and is therefore undercoupled.
 We accordingly apply a 3-phase RF stimulus at $\Omega = 4.8$~GHz to the electrodes.
+We also note that this RF drive frequency does not have to be precisely matched to the frequency gap and the isolator continues to operate as long as the system of modes remains in the strong coupling regime {\cite{sohn_electrically_2021}}.
 Fig.~\ref{fig3}b presents the evolution of the optical transmission through waveguide as a function of RF voltage (i.e. sinusoidal amplitude of RF stimulus, V\textsubscript{RF}) for both forward and backward directions.
-Here, we have we arbitrarily set the TE\textsubscript{odd} mode as the zero detuning reference point ($\Delta=0$) for the optical frequency axis.
+Here, we arbitrarily set the TE\textsubscript{odd} mode as the zero detuning reference point ($\Delta=0$) for the optical frequency axis.
 In the absence of any applied RF, the transmission function remains identical in both directions.
 However, with increasing RF voltage, the p-ATS modal hybridization appears for one direction of propagation only.
 In Fig.~\ref{fig3}c we present a superimposed result at the highest applied RF amplitude of 15.88 V, reaching a peak isolation contrast of 47.7 dB with a forward insertion loss of 1.45 dB.
 This implies IC/IL ratio of $\approx 32.9$ dB/dB which makes the performance comparable to commercial magneto-optic isolators.
 By fitting to coupled mode theory \cite{sohn_electrically_2021}, we determine that this driving condition corresponds to an EO coupling rate $G_{eo} \approx 0.89$ GHz.
 We measure a 10 dB IC bandwidth of $\approx 150$ MHz and 20 dB IC bandwidth of $\approx 40$ MHz.
 We tested this device with an estimated in-waveguide optical power up to 5 mW.